AdarshKumar712/model-zoo/text/Text Analysis/Emojify/Weights/Readme.md

-#Weights to reproduce model performance
+# Weights to reproduce model performance
-These are the weights through which you can reproduce the model performance for the given dataset.
+These are the weight files(.bson files) through which you can reproduce the model performance for the given dataset.
+These files have the information about the model architecture and trained model weights.